kaspanet/kasparov/README.md

 ## Getting Started

 Kasparov expects to have access to the following systems:
-* A full Kaspa node
+- A Kaspa RPC server (usually [kaspad](https://github.com/kaspanet/kaspad) with RPC turned on)
-* A MySQL database
+- A MySQL database
-* An optional MQTT broker
+- An optional MQTT broker

 ### Linux/BSD/POSIX/Source